Legal reference — California

 🚫

-Illegal — no state or local reform No. Psilocybin mushrooms are Schedule I under California Health & Safety Code §11054.
+Illegal statewide; local deprioritization in six cities No. Psilocybin mushrooms are Schedule I under California Health & Safety Code §11054.
 No state-level decriminalization or licensed program exists.
 Six cities have deprioritization resolutions (Oakland, SF, Santa Cruz, Berkeley, Arcata, Eureka) — these are not legal protections.

-✓ State decrim ✓ City decrim (6 cities) ✎ Pending legislation
+✓ State decriminalized ✓ City decriminalized (6 cities) ✎ Pending bills

 State-level decriminalization